mathewlowry/myhub-gpt/permanent versions/atproto/vancouver/Simple sites but powerful communities.md

 	- none, as this is the first
 - version control
     - this is version: 1
-    - this is the current version: [[Simple sites powerful communities - the ATmosphere pattern]]
+    - this is the current version: [[Simple sites but powerful communities]]
     - here is the previous version: n/a